 - to remove barriers to any gender discrimination in recruitment, training and career development paths; - to reconcile personal and working life (e.g. implementing provisions on teleworking have been adopted with the Decision AB no 21/2012); - to raise awareness on issues of gender equality; - to protect the dignity of the person in the workplace.

-The graph below represents an overview of the Agency's staff by grade and gender as of September 2015.
+The graph below represents an overview of the Agency's staff by grade and gender as of May 2015, including the confirmed offer letters and SNE working agreements.

 2) Geographical balance